2017 Summer Universiade: Motto

 The official motto of the games was For You, For Youth (獻給你，獻給年輕世代 (Xian gěi nǐ, xiàn gěi niánqīng shìdài)).
-It was adopted to represent the assembly of university athletes from around the world to compete and pursue for dreams and victory.
+It is chosen to represent the assembly of university athletes from around the world to compete and pursue for dreams and victory.

 Logo

-The logo of the games was a stylized image of the Chinese character Běi (北) as in the host city, Taipei (臺北 Táiběi).
-The logo was based on the shape of letter U, which stands for Universiade, United and University.
-It was adopted to represent the passion, vitality, hope and positivity.
+The logo of the games was a stylized image of the Chinese character Běi (北), the same character as the second character of the host city, Taipei (臺北 Táiběi).
+The logo was based on the shape of the letter U, which stands for Universiade, United and University.
+It was chosen to represent the passion, vitality, hope and positivity.
 The logo's combination of five colors (blue, yellow, black, green and red) represents the assembly of university athletes from around the world to compete.
 The logo was designed by Yu Ming-lung.

 Mascot

 The mascot of the games was Bravo the Bear (熊讚 (Xióng Zàn)), a Formosan black bear.
-The white V on the chest of the Formosan black bear and the gold medal represented the hope of the games athletes in pursuing dreams and victory, while the identity of the black bear as the endangered species in Taiwan represented commitment to protecting the natural environment.
+The white V on the chest of the Formosan black bear and the gold medal is said to represent the hope of the games athletes in pursuing dreams and victory.
+The black bear is chosen due to its status as the endangered species in Taiwan, and represents commitment to protecting the natural environment.
 The mascot name, Bravo, which is an expression of approval in Italian, was chosen to represent athletes' bravery in achieving outstanding results.
 The Mandarin name of the mascot, Xióng Zàn, sounds like the word "brilliant" in the Taiwanese Min-nan language.
 The mascot was designed by Yu Ming-lung.